ankiitsiinha/cv/README.md

 **Student** @ [IIM Kashipur](http://www.iimkashipur.ac.in/) _(July 2022 - Present)_ <br>
 I'm Enrolled for the Flagship course of MBA at IIM Kashipur.
   - The new experience at IIM will get added here.
-  - Keep Reading for further updates
+<br><br>

+## ⚡ Strengths
+  - Ability to Bounce back.
+  - Eagerness to learn.
+  - Ability to not be driven by Habits.

 ## 📌 On The Side

 **Photography Enthusiast**  _(Always)_ <br>
 I'm fond off capturing beautiful moments.
-  - Winner of TATA CoverShot Contest _(Mar 2015)_
+  - Winner of TATA CoverShot contest _(Mar 2015)_
-  - Participated and won Various Inter College Events.
+  - Participated and won various Inter college events.
   <br><br>

 ## 🏆 Certifications